lmarena/copilot-arena/README.md

 Step 4: Create a username by clicking the `Copilot Arena` icon on the sidebar; detailed instructions are also in ["Create an account"](#create-an-account).
 Your username will be used for a future leaderboard to compare individual preferences.

 You are now ready to get coding with Copilot Arena!

+**New!** We have recently open-sourced our backend code.
+Check out [this README](server/README.md) if you are interested in contributing prompts and new models.
+We welcome folks to get involved to improve Copilot Arena!

 ## Table of Contents